 WiFi, or wireless networking, is quickly becoming the preferred method for connecting to the Internet or other computers because of its simplicity.
 Using WiFi, you can connect anywhere in your home, office, or even your local cafe without the need for wires or Internet connections.

-A simple way to understand wireless networking is to think about how walkie-talkies work.
+How It Works A simple way to understand wireless networking is to think about how walkie-talkies work.
 These small radios communicate by transmitting and receiving radio signals.
-When you talk into a Walkie-Talkie, your voice is picked up by a microphone, encoded onto a radio frequency and transmitted with the antenna to the other walkie-talkie which then converts that radio frequency back to your voice.
+When you talk into a Walkie-Talkie, your voice is picked up by a microphone, encoded onto a radio frequency, and transmitted with the antenna to the other walkie-talkie which then converts that radio frequency back to your voice.

 Most of these establishments charge a fee for the access but with a little research, you won’t have to pay a cent.
 For example, Shlotz sky’s sandwich shops and Apple retail stores provide access for free to attract customers.

-If you can’t find free service, you can pay for the access.
-T-Mobile (http://www.t-mobile.com/hotspot/) has nearly 4,600 locations throughout the United States and has hotspots located in Starbucks coffeehouses, Borders Books & Music stores, airports and other areas.
+If you can’t find free service, you can pay for access.
+T-Mobile (http://www.t-mobile.com/hotspot/) has nearly 4,600 locations throughout the United States and has hotspots located in Starbucks coffeehouses, Borders Books & Music stores, airports, and other areas.